-The biggest, baddest, and fastest motorsport in the world returns to Las Vegas with the Las Vegas Grand Prix, bringing the excitement of nighttime Formula 1 Racing to the Entertainment Capital of the World.
-The highest class of international racing for open-wheel, single-seater formula racing cars in the world, Formula 1 Racing began in Monaco in 1950, and has toured world-class cities around the globe ever since.
-The only other place F1 racing in the United States has occurred is Texas, and the only other time it happened in Nevada was 1982.
-This time, the cars will rip around a street course that includes a stretch down the one and only Las Vegas Strip—at night.
+The biggest, baddest, and fastest motorsport in the world returns to Las Vegas with the Heineken Las Vegas Grand Prix, bringing the excitement of nighttime Formula 1 Racing to the Entertainment Capital of the World.
+The highest class of international racing for open-wheel, single-seater formula racing cars in the world, Formula 1 Racing began in Monaco in 1950 and has toured world-class cities around the globe ever since.
+F1 held its inaugural Las Vegas Grand Prix in 2023, becoming the first Formula 1 race in Las Vegas since the 1982 Caesars Palace Grand Prix.
+See the world-class drivers as they rip around the street course that includes a stretch down the one and only Las Vegas Strip—at night.

 What Is Formula 1 Vegas?

-One of the most popular sports in the world with 430 million fans (by comparison, the NFL has 410 million fans worldwide), Formula 1 effortlessly combines the discipline of highly advanced automobile engineering with the unpredictable thrills of street racing.
-In Formula 1, drivers routinely exceed 210 mph as they careen through chicanes, hairpin turns and straightways in open-wheel race cars that look a lot more like speculative NASA projects than your uncle’s favorite NASCAR rig.
+One of the most popular sports in the world, with 750 million fans (by comparison, the NFL has 400 million fans worldwide), Formula 1 effortlessly combines the discipline of highly advanced automobile engineering with the unpredictable thrills of street racing.
+In Formula 1, drivers routinely exceed 210 mph as they careen through chicanes, hairpin turns, and straightaways in open-wheel race cars that look a lot more like speculative NASA projects than your uncle’s favorite NASCAR rig.

-Serving as the 14th race on the Formula 1 Grand Prix Championship calendar, the Las Vegas Grand Prix comes near the end of the season with just seven races left on the schedule, meaning there’s a better-than-fair chance this could be the race that decides the world championship.
-Current drivers such as Lewis Hamilton, Charles LeClerc, Max Verstappen, George Russell, Fernando Alonso, Mick Schumacher, and many others are all slated to return to the grid, offering American spectators a rare opportunity to see the world’s fastest drivers in action.
+Serving as the 22nd race on the 2026 Formula 1 Grand Prix Championship calendar, the Las Vegas Grand Prix comes near the end of the season with just two races left on the schedule, meaning there’s a better-than-fair chance this could be the race that decides the world championship.
+Current drivers such as Oscar Piastri, Lando Norris, Max Verstappen, George Russell, Charles Leclerc, Lewis Hamilton, and many others are all slated to return to the grid, offering American spectators a rare opportunity to see the world’s fastest drivers in action.

 What to Expect at a Las Vegas Formula 1 Race

-Daytime Formula 1 races are pulse-pounding enough on their own, but take all that and drop it into a nighttime neon setting on the Las Vegas Strip and you’ve got something extra special.
-Formula 1 racing hasn’t been on Las Vegas’s radar since the early ‘80s when Caesars Palace hosted a Grand Prix event, but this time, instead of a closed circuit, the racers will power through the streets starting at 10:00 PM PST, with brightly-lit casinos and the cityscape serving as a dramatic backdrop.
+Daytime Formula 1 races are pulse-pounding enough on their own, but take all that and drop it into a nighttime neon setting on the Las Vegas Strip, and you’ve got something extra special.
+Instead of a closed circuit, the racers will power through the streets starting at 8:00 PM PST, with brightly-lit casinos and the cityscape serving as a dramatic backdrop.

-During the Formula 1 Las Vegas race, the drivers will traverse 50 laps, each 3.8 miles (6.1 km) long.
-Along the way, they will encounter 14 turns and three straightaways, where they will top 210 mph.
-Similar to American Indycar, Formula 1 differs from NASCAR and other stock car racing in that the cars are open-wheeled, the drivers much closer to the ground, and the tracks are generally street circuits rather than ovals.
-Tire and fuel management along with stops in the pit and paddock are a crucial part of the overall strategy to win at this exciting form of racing.
+During the Formula 1 Las Vegas race, the drivers will traverse 50 laps.
+The 6.2 km (3.85-mile), 17-turn circuit puts drivers right next to some of Las Vegas’ most iconic locations, including Caesars Palace, the Bellagio, the Venetian, and more.
+Similar to American IndyCar, Formula 1 differs from NASCAR and other stock car racing in that the cars are open-wheeled, the drivers are much closer to the ground, and the tracks are generally street circuits rather than ovals.
+Tire and fuel management, along with stops in the pit and paddock, are a crucial part of the overall strategy to win at this exciting form of racing.